 There are a number of wealthy investors that consider themselves self-made men.
 There’s nothing wrong with that mentality, nor the attitude that allowed them to accumulate the resources they have now.
 But managing those resources is a significant departure from the method and means that accumulated them in the first place.
 In this regard, it becomes important to accept limitations and seek wealth management advice when appropriate.

 Portfolios should be diversified and there’s nothing wrong with a second opinion, but having too many advisors managing your assets can actually produce un-diversified portfolios.
-Large portfolios need risk management strategies, and these need to be tackled from the top down.
+The large portfolios that high net-worth investors have require sophisticated risk management strategies, and these need to be tackled from the top down.
 Investors that diversify their advisors are basically playing them as pieces on a board.
 It’s better to have one advisor that can see the entire board, than multiple advisors that are strategizing from different angles with a limited perspective.